CaptainSwag101/CustomSite101/src/content/blog/nassp-refactor.md

 heroImage: '/img/blog/nassp-refactor/thumb.png'
 ---

 Hoo boy, this one is probably going to be a doozy.
-For those of you who aren't familiar with NASSP, check out [this post.](/blog/what-is-nassp)

-And good grief, how much code that requires!
+For those of you who aren't familiar with NASSP, check out [this post.](/blog/what-is-nassp) With all that in mind, I want to focus on how much code NASSP requires to accomplish all the things it does.
 As I write this, there's approximately *300,000 lines of code*:

 ![Codebase statistics](/img/blog/nassp-refactor/nassp_code_count.png)